OpenNTI/nti.dataserver/docs/content-anchoring.rst

 a dog.
 I do not see a cat." for the ``contextText`` "see a" is one such example, with matches at indices 2 and 22.

-Then, evaluate the secondary contexts to create a secondary score (this will be the same for all matches since all matches are in the same node and thus generate their secondary contexts from the same place).
-If a match fails at context object index *i*, this score is ``i / (i + 0.5)`` (fixed coefficient once again not set in stone) - 0.66 if the first secondary context fails, 0.8 if the second does, etc. If all secondary contexts match, check happens if the context object has a small number of secondary contexts (< 15 chars and < 5 contexts).
-This should only happen if the secondary context generation algorithm ran into the end of the document, meaning that the *nth* text node in the DOM after the current node should be null.
-If the number of secondary contexts is small and this is not the case, set the secondary score to ``n / (n + 0.5)`` (*n* being the number of total context objects).
-All scores for individual matches are multiplied by this common secondary score, and all matches are sent off with the matching node, the matching offset and the score - something like:

-``[(node: <DOM Object>, offset: 2, score: 0.40), (node: <DOM Object>, offset: 22, score: 0.33)]``

-in our dog and cat example.
+Then, create a *score multiplier* for each text node according to the following algorithm.

+1. Go through all of the secondary contexts and attempt to match them against the corresponding node.
+Matches need to be exact, with the exact offset given by the context object's ``contextOffset`` property, to pass (which should not be a problem since the ``contextOffset`` is essentially just the length of the first or last word).

+a.
+If context object index *i* fails to match, set the *score multiplier* to ``i / (i + 0.5)`` (0.66 if the first secondary context fails, 0.8 if the second does, etc) and break.
+b.
+If all secondary contexts match, check if the number of secondary contexts is maximal (ie. either 15+ chars or 5+ secondary contexts).
+If it is, set the *score multiplier* to 1.
+If it is not, that implies that the secondary context generation algorithm was prevented from finishing because it reached the beginning or end of the document, and therefore must have finished at a null node.
+Check this assumption.
+If it turns out to be false, set the *score multiplier* to ``n / (n + 0.5)`` (``n`` being the number of context objects, including the primary).

+For each text node, multiply the scores of all of the matches for that text node by the text node's calculated *score multiplier*.

-Collect all matches from all examples.
-If any of them have a perfect score, then return that match.
-If not, then if the ancestor node resolves, return the highest-scoring match.
-If not, return a failure (consider changing this in the future).
+If any match from any of the visited ``textNodes`` has a perfect score, return that match.
+If not, then if the ancestor node resolves, return the highest-scoring match out of all the matches from all visited ``textNodes``.
+If the ancestor node does not resolve, return a failure (consider changing this in the future).

 If a ``textNode`` has been identified as the start or end container, a range can be constructed as follows.
 If anchor ``role`` is ``start``,